zulimazuli/dotnet-essential-snippets/Swagger/SwaggerWithJWTAuth.md

 ### AuthorizationOperationFilter

 The class `AuthorizationOperationFilter` applies a filter to the Swagger operations to include security information if the operation does not have the AllowAnonymousAttribute.
+Could be placed either in the `Filters` folder or in the `Swagger` folder, depending on the project structure.

 ```csharp
 internal sealed class AuthorizationOperationFilter : IOperationFilter